The Flavors of Door County Start Here

-Agriculture has played an important role in Door County’s economy since the 1800s.
-More specifically, Door County is home to many family owned and operated orchards that produce mainly cherries and apples, as well as family farms that focus on berries, dairy, and other products.
+Agriculture has played an important role in Door County’s culture and economy since the 1800s.
+These days, Door County is still home to many family-owned and -operated orchards that produce cherries and apples as well as farms that focus on berries, dairy, and other products.
 With their dedication to locally sourced food, these farms supply food and produce to local families, grocers, and chefs so they can craft dishes that truly capture the Door County farm-to-table spirit.

 Cherries are a staple at local orchards and are ripe for the picking mid-July to mid-August.
 The cherry industry is a staple of Door County and has a long history on the peninsula.
 At one point, Door County grew 10% of all cherries in the country!

 While not as well known as the cherry, apples are a mainstay of Door County orchards too.
 In fall, stock up on fresh apples, apple cider, apple cider doughnuts, applesauce, and more.
 Apples are ripe mid-September to mid-October.